timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER V-HEALTH PROFESSIONS EDUCATION/Part C-Training in Family Medicine, General Internal Medicine, General Pediatrics, Physician Assistants, General Dentistry, and Pediatric Dentistry/subpart 1-medical training generally.md

 * The period during which payments are made to an entity from an award of a grant or contract under subsection (a) shall be 5 years.
 The provision of such payments shall be subject to annual approval by the Secretary and subject to the availability of appropriations for the fiscal year involved to make the payments.

 #### (f) Authorizations of appropriations
-* For the purpose of carrying out subsections (a) and (b), there is authorized to be appropriated $30,000,000 for fiscal year 2010 and such sums as may be necessary for each of fiscal years 2011 through 2015.
+* For the purpose of carrying out subsections (a) and (b), there is authorized to be appropriated $28,531,000 for each of fiscal years 2021 through 2025.

 #### (g) Carryover funds
 * An entity that receives an award under this section may carry over funds from 1 fiscal year to another without obtaining approval from the Secretary.
 In no case may any funds be carried over pursuant to the preceding sentence for more than 3 years.